mtth/hdfs/README.rst

   $ pip install hdfs[avro,dataframe,kerberos]

-By default the command line entry point will be named `hdfs`.
-If this conflicts with another utility, you can choose another name by specifying the `HDFSCLI_ENTRY_POINT` environment variable:
+By default the command line entry point will be named `hdfscli`.
+You can choose another name by specifying the `HDFSCLI_ENTRY_POINT` environment variable:

 .. code-block:: bash

-  $ HDFSCLI_ENTRY_POINT=hdfscli pip install hdfs
+  $ HDFSCLI_ENTRY_POINT=hdfs pip install hdfscli

 Quickstart